On today’s episode, I’m going to be talking about how to organise effective mental health awareness events for your workplace.

 Why am I talking about mental health awareness events?

-I decided to make an episode on this topic as it’s just been Time to Change’s Time to Talk Day.
+I decided to make an episode on this topic as it’s just been Time to Talk Day.
 As important as one-off events are, they can sometimes feel sporadic.
 So, it’s important to understand how you can tie one-off events cohesively to complement your wellbeing strategy.

 In today’s show, we talk about: